CarlDownsOracle/oci-tag-enrichment-task/README.md

 ###  TAG_POSITION_KEY

 If you want to position the tag collection somewhere other than at the payload root, you can set `TAG_POSITION_KEY`.
-Foe example, look at this sample OCI Monitoring Metric event payload:
+For example, look at this sample OCI Monitoring Metric event payload:

     {
         "namespace": "oci_vcn",